banner image

 2. You are required to have a mental health diagnosis for insurance to cover services at all.

 Why is this so?
 According to health insurance companies, if you do not qualify for a mental health diagnosis, then you do not need therapy.
 Also, if you start getting better, they can decide that you’re better “enough.”
 And, refuse to continue paying for therapy services.
 This means that as a mental health provider, I have to talk and write about you in the most negative light to ensure you are still meeting “medical necessity” for mental health treatment.
 Often times my clients truly do not meet medical necessity according to diagnosis definitions, therefore I’d be in a position to, shall we say, stretch the truth in order to get services covered.
-I’m just not willing to do that.
+I’m not willing to do that, so there are occasions when even though I may accept your insurance, I'm not able to bill for services because you don't meet their medical necessity requirements (this is a good thing, but not necessarily good for your wallet).

 This is the OPPOSITE of how I actually see my therapy clients.
 Which, is to look for strengths, what is going well, what is getting better, and encouraging.
 And, working on continuing in that direction.
 It really just feels yucky to have to “play to the insurer audience,” in a sense.
-I’d much rather be completely focused on highlighting your progress in therapy and helping you continue to keep moving toward the best possible you.
+I’d much rather be completely focused on highlighting your progress in therapy and helping you continue to keep moving toward the best possible you, but I have to work within the system..

 3. Reimbursement rates for psychotherapy services rarely increase, and sometimes even decrease.

-Like you, my cost of living increases every year, including my costs of doing business in Colorado.
-It is simply not sustainable to work for the same rate for years and years with no knowledge of when or even if rates will ever increase (one person I know said their rate hadn’t increased with one company for over 20 years!!!).
+Like you, I deal with cost of living increases every year, including my costs of doing business.
+It is difficult to work for the same rate for years and years with no knowledge of when or even if rates will ever increase (one person I know said their rate hadn’t increased with one company for over 20 years!!!).
 As therapists, we are required to sign a contract saying that we accept X rate essentially until we terminate our contract altogether.

-However, insurance companies can change the rates.
-Or, any other requirements therapists need to do to get paid any time they want and there is nothing I as the provider can do about it.
+However, insurance companies can change the rates as well as any other requirements therapists need to do to get paid any time they want and there is nothing I as the provider can do about it.
 Also, they can “recoup” payments made anytime as well, going back at least 12 months if not longer (in some states there is no limit how far back they can recoup $$).
 A friend of mine had $7000 recouped by one insurer due to a clerical error on the insurer’s part.
 But, that didn’t matter.
 As the “little guy”, she had no recourse to go after these huge companies and their legal teams.
-Would you want to be doing business with a company like this?
-I honestly hope not.

 What do YOU do in online counseling?

-As a Colorado therapist, I’m here to help you figure out the mess of life.
+As a Colorado based therapist, I’m here to help you figure out the mess of life.
 Do I have all the answers?
 Unlikely.
 Do you have the answers?
-I’m pretty positive you do.
+I believe you do.
 Do you know that you have the answers?
 No, and that’s what I can help you with!

 Counseling – whether online counseling or in person counseling – gives you an opportunity to look at what you want to be different in your life.
 Whether it be your relationship, your happiness, your job, anything.
 Working together in counseling can help you to navigate all the things.
 Additionally, I’m going to challenge you.
 You know those super unhelpful thoughts you have nearly every day?
 Those bad boys are going to be challenged head-on.
 As your therapist, I’m here to give you support and help you deal.